Generic Name: oseltamivir (os el TAM ih veer)

 Before taking this medicine

 Oseltamivir should not be used in place of getting a yearly flu shot.
-The Centers for Disease Control recommends an annual flu shot to help protect you each year from new strains of influenza virus.
+The Centers for Disease Control (CDC) recommends an annual flu shot to help protect you each year from new strains of influenza virus.
+You can get a flu shot even while using oseltamivir.

 You should not use oseltamivir if you are allergic to it.